Image

 An Array of Opportunities

 I urge you to become involved in our mission and program.
 We offer an array of opportunities for prospective researchers from fellowships to job opportunities.
 Private-public partnerships between SCoBIRC and industry are exploring new areas of translational research and clinical development.
-SCoBIRC is activity involved and supporting neurotrauma initiatives for transforming research data sharing as well as community advocacy.
+SCoBIRC is actively involved and supporting neurotrauma initiatives for transforming research data sharing as well as community advocacy.
 Please consider a gift to the Center in support of our mission and efforts.

 I am excited to welcome you to SCoBIRC and invite you to explore our website, meet our faculty, visit and tour our facility, and discover more about our exciting research programs and training opportunities.
 Please feel free to contact me if you’d like to learn more.